Oklahoma's Wild Turkeys

 Oklahoma’s current population of Eastern wild turkeys is within a range much smaller than it was originally.
 Generally confined to the rugged mountains of southeast and far eastern Oklahoma, the population status of this subspecies is considered less stable than its western Oklahoma cousin.

-Eastern turkey populations spiked in the 1980s, but weather for reproduction and poult survival led to depressed populations by the early 1990s.
-More restrictive harvest regulations and better weather for successful nesting and poult production has recently led to dramatic increases in Eastern turkey flocks with reduced limits and seasons for Easterns.
+Eastern turkey populations spiked in the 1980s, but the weather for reproduction and poult survival led to depressed populations by the early 1990s.
+Better weather for successful nesting and poult production has recently led to dramatic increases in Eastern turkey flocks.

 On wildlife management areas, biologists are using new knowledge and understanding of the Eastern turkey to enhance habitat.
 Once it was thought that the Eastern subspecies had evolved to become a creature of undisturbed forest – a theory which has been disproved.
 Openings in the forest canopy are now seen as critically important for poult production and brooding areas.
 Dense underbrush in these openings provides nesting sites while open ground makes good “bugging” areas for turkeys, especially poults.
 Managers have begun opening such plots amid previously undisturbed forest.